 Once we finally walked into the metaphorical arena of divorce, rather than just getting close and backing away, my mind jumped forward with fear, backward with regret, and into the present with a deep sadness that knew no depth.
-After sitting with those feelings, far from feeling resolved or healed, I had learned a few things about marriage, certainly my marriage:
+After sitting with those feelings, far from feeling resolved or healed, I did feel that I had at least learned a few things about marriage, certainly my marriage:

 As much as my husband said he tried to make it work, which he did in some ways, he did not do this.
 I asked him to read that book, to bring me flowers, to X,Y, Z but he never understood why any of that was necessary so he never did those things.
 He loved me, in his way, in the language he could comprehend, but he never stretched himself into the uncomfortable foreign dialect of my needs and desires.

-Despite our divorce my ex husband and I remained friends, and are actually still very fond of one another.
-Yet I had to mourn the loss of my marriage like I would any other grief; with time, encouragement, support of family and friends, and wine.
+Despite our divorce my ex husband and I are actually still very fond of one another.
+Yet I damage has been done.
+I must mourn the loss of my marriage like I would any other grief; with time, encouragement, support of family and friends, and wine.

-I found myself tuning into the still, small voice inside me once again.
+I found myself turning towards the still, small voice inside me once again.
 It assured me that, as the fog lifted, I would start to see the fractures of my failed marriage with more clarity.